 Data and analytics, supported by the right technologies, can provide actionable insights that trade marketing and account managers as well decision-makers need to better understand the impact of their promotional activities and maximize their ROI.
 In a 2020 study, for instance, researchers demonstrated how optimizing/upgrading trade promotions through data and analytics can help grocery and outdoor retailers in the US increase profits by up to 10%.
 A recent survey, too, reported that 58% of CPG companies cite the need for capabilities in data and analytics as well as firmer grasp on dynamic consumer trends to achieve growth.

 Lingaro’s consumer analytics practice provide solutions that transform data into commercial excellence.
-Our data-driven approach to revenue growth management, complemented by advanced analytics, enables the Fortune 500 companies and brands that we work with to optimize trade promotions, predict future sales, and devise optimal campaigns as well as pricing strategies.
+Our data-driven approach to revenue growth management, complemented by advanced analytics, enables global brands and enterprises that we work with to optimize trade promotions, predict future sales, and devise optimal campaigns as well as pricing strategies.
 Lingaro’s capabilities cover the entire consumer journey — from branding, consumer voice, campaign management, and direct-to-consumer models to marketing.